joelvaneenwyk/huginn-wiki/OpenSUSE-13.3-From-distro-install-to-installed-Huginn.md

 2) The narrative of this guide is very informal.
 The guide is long enough.
 Until it gets refined down to a very short-order process I've chosen to keep it light and easy to read.
 That mentioned, I tried to keep the description of the steps as EXACT as possible so it may over time be tiring to read.
 This is a delicate balance and again, I'm expecting the community to kind've take up the reigns and help on refining this bear.

+3) There are areas where the steps in this guide can be locked down tighter.
+One (at least) area to look into is the using of the root password when installing MySQL (MariaDB).
+While the root password would be needed for system file access (setting up init scripts, installing libraries, etc.), running it as root -- not only seems like a terrible idea -- may not be necessary especially since MySQL is outside of the "well-known" port range.

 Anyhow, without further adieu...
 Let's begin.